Terms of Business

 Our Services

-Specifically on the subject of PHI it is our policy to explain to you a) the meaning of disability as defined in the policy; b) the benefits available under the policy; c) the general exclusions that apply to the policy; and d) the reductions applied to the benefit where there are disability payments from other sources.
+However, it is your responsibility to read the policy documents, literature, and brochures to ensure that you understand the nature of the policy cover; particularly in relation to Permanent Health Insurance policies (PHI) and serious illness policies.
+Specifically on the subject of PHI it is our policy to explain to you a) the meaning of disability as defined in the policy, b) the benefits available under the policy, c) the general exclusions that apply to the policy and d) the reductions applied to the benefit where there are disability payments from other sources.
 For a serious illness policy, we will explain clearly to you the restrictions, conditions and general exclusions that attach to that policy.

 Mortgages

 Through the lenders or other undertakings with which we hold an agency, The Firm can provide advice on and arrange products from the following range: fixed-rate mortgages, variable rate mortgages, capital & interest mortgages, interest only mortgages, residential investment property, pension mortgages and home reversion loans.
-We provide mortgages on a fair analysis basis, i.e. providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable us to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet the your needs.
-We will need to collect sufficient information from you before we can offer any advice on housing loans.
-This is because a key issue in relation to mortgage advice is afford ability and is guided by Central Bank rules and regulations.
+We provide mortgages on a fair analysis basis, in accordance with professional criteria, regarding which contract would be adequate to meet your needs.

 Regular Reviews

 With your agreement, we may review the policies you take out on a periodic basis to ensure that you are kept informed as to their benefits and to check whether they are still suitable for your needs.
 As your circumstances change, your needs will also change-you must advise us of those changes and request a review of the relevant policy so that we can ensure that you are provided with up-to-date advice and products best suited to your needs.
-Failure to contact us of changes in your circumstances, or request a review, may result in you having insufficient insurance cover and/or inappropriate investments.
-Any failure to disclose material information may invalidate your claim and render your policy void.
+Failure to update us of changes in your circumstances,

 Fair Analysis